 The following performance information indicates some of the risks of investing in the Fund.
 The bar chart shows the Fund's performance for the calendar year ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the Index, gross of fees, and a broad-based securities market index.
+The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the Index, the S&P® Index, a broad-based securities market index, and the Dow Jones U.S. Real Estate Total Return Index, an additional index that tracks the performance of REITS and other companies that invest directly or indirectly in real estate through development, management, or ownership.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
-Updated performance information is also available on the Fund's website at www.hoyaetfs.com.
+Updated performance information is available on the Fund's website at www.hoyaetfs.com.